mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Final-Individual-Reports/README.md

 # Group Reports
-* This folder contains the final reports for each sub-group.
+* This folder contains the final reports for each individual outlining their contributions.